 When it comes to the environment, there is no excuse to not care.
 Everyone should strive to live a more ecological life, privately and in business.
 However, working towards becoming a sustainable company can be a long and hard process.
 And you could have some doubts if it’s even worth it.

 Let’s get one thing straight.
 There should be no doubt that making more conscious decisions and trying to improve the environment we are in is worth it.
 There are numerous benefits as to why we could and should live by more eco-friendly rules and care about the environment.
 Sadly, it seems that especially with big businesses, the profits outweigh the gains.
 Many decide to opt for a cheaper solution, ignoring more costly but sustainable options.
 Companies should be held responsible for the damage they make and do all they can, and is within their possibility, to lessen their ecological footprint.
+For example, switching from paper to email to help the environment.

 Why the environment is important